-The principal activities of the Charity are ministering the Gospel of our Lord Jesus Christ, counselling, (pre-marital, marriage, lifestyle, spiritual, etc.), charitable work and dealing with a variety of social challenges.
-The trustees are pleased to report that the charity continues to successfully achieve these objects in our community, even during the COVID-19 pandemic.
+The principal activities of the Charity are ministering the Gospel of our Lord Jesus Christ, counselling, (premarital, marriage, lifestyle, spiritual, etc.), charitable work and dealing with a variety of social challenges.
+The trustees are pleased to report that the charity continues to successfully achieve these objects in our community.